 - ESDU's: The many bulletins of the English aerospace stress manual represent the current methodologies.

 - ROBINSON, John: "The Mode-Amplitude Technique and Hierarchy Stress Elements -- A Future Technology," Revised May 1989.
 Abstract: "A general summary is given and key items are demonstrated using examples representing thin walled structures."
 Especially see his reference list too.
-In this paper he doesn't check for equilibrium directly.
+His paper doesn't check for equilibrium directly.

 Shear Bulkhead Web Example Problem